 To configure a GitHub connection, you will need to register Auth0 with GitHub.

-This doc refers to the steps to connect your client.
+This doc refers to the steps to connect your application.
 If you are looking to manage authentication in your application, see Next Steps below.

 1. Add a new application